 What’s more, the earhook mechanism works exceptionally well and keeps the earbuds in place during anything from calisthenics to HIIT workouts.
 Bear in mind, that bringing these to the gym calls for silicone ear tips.
 The memory foam ones degrade faster as the material becomes compromised from coming into contact with sweat.

 As revealed by our objective testing, the 120mAh earbuds allow for 5.16 hours of playback when subjected to a constant 75dB(SPL) output.
 A full recharge of the ‘buds requires two hours, while a full recharge of the 2,600mAh carrying case requires four hours.
 While these are long charging times, it’s not a bad ratio considering that the charging case adds an extra 32 hours of playback.

 A 10-meter connectivity range is allowed by the JLab Epic Air Elite Class 1 Bluetooth 5.0 support.
-Unfortunately, it lacks aptX or AAC support, which is forgivable since these are workout earbuds, not hi-fi headphones.
+Unfortunately, the only high-quality codec supported is AAC, which only works well on iPhones.
+Granted, this is forgivable since these are workout earbuds, not hi-fi headphones.
 That said, if you’re privy to streaming shows from the treadmill, you’re bound to run into a bit of audio-visual lag.